nipo/nsl/example/trenz_tei0003/clock_check/readme.rst

-The transport is the ``gatecap_uart`` bench's: the FT2232H's second channel at 1 Mbaud, HDLC frames, an 8n1 UART.  **It rides the 12 MHz oscillator and not the PLL**, which is what makes the rate below a measurement rather than a tautology -- a rack riding the clock it measures answers at the right rate by construction.
+The transport is the ``gatecap_uart`` bench's: the FT2232H's second channel at 1 Mbaud, HDLC frames, an 8n1 UART.  **It rides the 12 MHz oscillator and not the PLL.**

+That is the rule every instrument on this board follows: an instrument's clock must not come from the thing it measures.
+A rack riding the PLL reports the PLL's rate correctly by construction and says nothing -- and a PLL that came up wrong would take the link down with it, leaving the one situation the instrument exists for as the one in which it is silent.
+Here a wrong PLL is a wrong number on a link that still answers.

 What is measured
 ================